 How Difficult is it proving a controlled substance or Drug DUI?

 A driving while high on pot or other drug charges are not easy cases in court for many prosecutors.
 A seasoned DUI attorney consistently and successfully has demonstrated that without the presence of alcohol, the state has a much more difficult time making a credible case for driving under the influence.
-This is because it is very difficult for them to prove that the drug (whatever drug you are charged with being under the influence of) actually caused the or any impairment.
-While the legal alcohol limit provides an easy-to-use measuring system or matrix for DUI enforcement, drug DUI arrests are generally much more subjective as opposed to the more “objective” alcohol DUI cases..
+This is because it is very difficult for them to prove that Marijuana (or whatever drug you are charged with being under the influence of) actually caused the or any impairment.
+While the legal alcohol limit provides an easy-to-use measuring system or matrix for DUI enforcement, drug DUI arrests are generally much more subjective as opposed to the more “objective” alcohol DUI cases.

 Because of this, your DUI lawyer shows how to successfully argue that a wide range of different causes were at play combining to form the root of the impairment.
 This could and may include sickness, mental health problems, drowsiness, depression and any number of other natural and commonplace causes.
 The idea in any DUI court case is to create a crucial element of reasonable doubt in the minds of the jury members, and these cases usually provide ready defenses in achieving that goal.